Tourette's syndrome is a neurological condition characterised by a combination of involuntary noises and movements called tics.

 - So far no single gene has been convincingly identified and exactly how TS is inherited is not clear.

 Symptoms of Tourette's syndrome

-- The key features of Tourette Syndrome (TS) are tics, involuntary and uncontrollable sounds and movements.
+- Key features of Tourette's syndrome (TS) are tics, involuntary and uncontrollable sounds and movements.

-- Each person with TS has different tics and will experience diverse symptoms.
+- Each person with TS will have different tics and will experience diverse symptoms.

-- TS typically starts in childhood and the average age for diagnosis in the UK is seven years.
+- TS typically starts in childhood and the typical age of diagnosis in the UK is seven years.

 Treatments for Tourette's syndrome

 - Although there is no cure for Tourette's syndrome (TS) there are reports of different drugs being used successfully in a small number of TS patients.